JohnnytheShark/Heart_Rate/README.md

 I wanted to create a dashboard from ground up without the use of Tableu, Microsoft Power BI, or any other data analytical tools as a challenge.
 I used D3.js and React to create the Frontend.

+## Why Build it?
+I wanted to showcase my skills as a Developer and Data Analyst.
+I could have easily built it with a different app or stack but felt this one allowed me the most flexibility and fastest setup.

 Sample Dashboard can be viewed here: [Heart Story Dashboard](https://johnnytheshark.github.io/Heart_Story/Analysis)

 ### The Dashboard Project was split as follow:
 1. Front-End Application (React + D3.js) which can be seen here: [Front-End](https://github.com/JohnnytheShark/Heart_Rate/tree/master/Heart_Rate)
 2. Back-End REST API (Python Flask) which converts your GPX file to JSON [Back-End](https://github.com/JohnnytheShark/Heart_Rate/tree/master/Heart_Story_Backend)

+### Improvements I would make:
+1. More Data Analytics Processed on the Backend.
+After creating the original dashboard I realized it slowed down the frontend a bit having to do the analysis, not by much just some.
+So I would move the analytics to Python or Rust.
+2. Create More Visuals to view the data and create an option to compare runs.
+3. Use a different or more charting libraries to explore what the possibilities are out there.

 ### Installation Instructions to see your own data